davibarrionuevo/davibarrionuevo/README.md

-# 👨🏻‍💻 Davi Barrionuevo
+# Hey, I'm Davi Barrionuevo

-**`About Me`**
+**`👨‍💻 About Me`**

-I'm Davi, a Software Engineering student based in Brazil, on a mission to build software that actually matters.
+I'm a Software Engineering student based in Brazil, on a mission to build software that actually matters.
 I'm currently diving into **data science** and **AI/ML**, particularly applied to **space science software**, a frontier that genuinely excites me.
 Outside of coding, you'll find me playing games or hanging out with friends!
 I'm always open to interesting collaborations, so feel free to reach out!

 ---